Claudia Lawrence

 Image 8: map showing the locations of Heworth Road and Goodricke College

 Her mother, Joan Lawrence, and sister Ali were made aware of Claudia's disappearance at around 6pm on Friday 20th March.
-Joan was frustrated at the length of time it had taken to inform her of her youngest child's absence, and questioned why no-one had contacted her earlier - she reported that she didn't even receive a call asking if Claudia was with her.
-On top of this, Joan noted that her former husband had given a photo to the police of Claudia with blonde hair, which was outdated.
+Joan was frustrated at the length of time it had taken to inform her of her youngest child's absence, and questioned why no-one had contacted her earlier - she reported that she didn't even receive a call from Peter asking if Claudia was with her.
+On top of this, Joan noted that her former husband - whom she had divorced in 2000 - had given a photo to the police of Claudia with blonde hair, which was outdated.
 Claudia had dyed her hair dark in the weeks leading up to her disappearance, meaning that any potential witnesses may disregard sightings of her if they thought the police were looking for a blonde woman.

 After the police appeal went out to the public, a couple of credible sightings were called in.
-A cyclist reported that he had ridden past a woman, who looked similar to Claudia, and a man on Melrosegate Bridge at around 5:35am on 19th March.
-A further report was made of a potential sighting 30 minutes after the first, where a commuter spotted a man arguing with a woman outside of a University of York campus.
+A cyclist reported that he had ridden past a woman, who looked similar to Claudia, and a man wearing a hoodie and dark cargo trousers on Melrosegate Bridge at around 5:35am on 19th March.
+A further report was made of a potential sighting 30 minutes after the first, where a commuter spotted a man arguing with a woman outside of a University of York campus at 6:10am, ten minutes after Claudia should have started her shift.
 The man was described as approximately 5ft 6in tall and wearing a dark hoodie.

 Image 9: examples of possible walking routes between Heworth Road and Goodricke College